syncthing/docs/users/foldertypes.rst

 In this mode, a device will never send any local updates to the cluster.
 It will only ever receive changes.

-Without the , it will simply ignore any local changes.

 If an existing file gets modified locally and the "Revert local changes" flag is set, then it will automatically replace the file with the cluster version on the next scan.